 Oh happy day!
 It’s Trash to Treasure Tuesday, which means we have much inspirational goodness for you.
 I’m excited to share with you how I have been painting a window screen for beautiful art.
-Best part, I have a 3-step process and video for you too.
+Not only that, but I have a 3-step process and video for you too.

 If you’ve followed me over the last few years, you’ll know that I already have a tutorial for this FOUND HERE.
 It was even featured in Country Sampler Magazine.
 While the original post is still valid, this time around, however, I wanted to update it.
-I have new photos, streamlined process, and video with this end result.
+As a matter of fact, I have new photos, streamlined process, and video with this end result.

 Want to create one too?
 Let’s get started…